stelzinga/MF/Management_Framework.md

 Processes can have several properties or attributes.

-*Process Status* is an indication of whether a Process is active, suspended, failing , etc. Assigning a status helps in dealing with Processes in a structured manner.
+*Process Status* is an indication of whether a Process is active, suspended, failing, etc. Assigning a status helps in dealing with Processes in a structured manner.
 Depending on the type of Process or the purpose of the Process, different statuses can exist.

 *Process Maintenance* is the notion of manually or automatically applying specific Processes to other (target) Processes to assure such target Process keeps yielding the expected Result over time.
 As these are extra Processes purely built to keep the target Process operational it adds to the overall Cost of the target Process.

 *Process Complexity* is determined by the multitude and complexity of the Steps and/or Inputs.
 Process Complexity has an impact on Process Maintenance.
 There is no generally accepted standard in terms of how to rate Process complexity.

-A *Process Owner* is the Group or Staff expected to yield a Output, making a Process Owner the Output Owner.
-However, they may not own the Input which may be produced by Processes outside of Process Owner remit, i.e., the owner faces a *dependency* on another Process and thus Process Owners.
+A *Process Owner* is the Group or Staff expected to yield an Output, making a Process Owner the Output Owner.
+However, they may not own the Input which may be produced by Processes outside of the Process Owner remit, i.e., the owner faces a *dependency* on another Process and thus Process Owners.

 *Process Cost* is the cost of a Process.
 Often this Cost is hard to price, and may not be relevant on a per Process basis.
 Nevertheless, each Process incurs cost.
 Process Cost can be related to time spent by Staff on a Process.